Trade guide

 Training and Certification

-Professional CCTV installation requires specialized training:
+Professional CCTV installation requires specialist training:

 Industry Certifications:

-NSI/NACOSS CCTV courses — Industry-recognized training
+NSI/NACOSS CCTV courses — industry-recognised training

 SIA (Security Industry Authority) — For certain types of work